Arezookhalili/Arezookhalili.github.io/_posts/2024-01-05-Keras-Project-Exercise.md

 feature_info('emp_length')
 ```

     Employment length in years.
-Possible values are between 0 and 10 where 0 means less than one year and 10 means ten or more years.
+Possible values were between 0 and 10 where 0 meant less than one year and 10 meant ten or more years.

-### Let's check the number of unique employment job titles.
+### Number of unique employment job titles:

 ```python